-In his underwear/t-shirt drawer are two sets of soft leather fur-lined wrist restraints and four long adjustable straps.
-I see various other items—a blindfold, some massage oil.
-The thing that caught my attention was a flogger with a silver handle with a ball on the end and tails that are nearly two feet long.
-Incredibly, seeing the flogger immediately made me wet—extremely wet!
+In his underwear/T-shirt drawer are two sets of soft leather fur-lined wrist restraints and four long adjustable straps.
+I see various other items—a blindfold, some massage oil… The thing that catches my attention is a flogger with a silver handle with a ball on the end and tails that are nearly two feet long.
+Incredibly, seeing the flogger immediately makes me wet—extremely wet!

-This is the second time I have had to top him from the bottom.
+This is the second time I’ve had to top him from the bottom.
 The first time was our very first time in his playroom.
 Like now, that time he was clearly at the edge of his control sanity.
-Each time I could hear it in his voice, see it in his face—but this time, it was clouded with another emotion… one that was taking him away from this place.
+Each time I could hear it in his voice, see it in his face—but this time, it’s clouded with another emotion… one that’s taking him away from this place.
 Also, both times were—are--full of uncertainty.
 He wasn’t sure I was ready to go into the playroom even though he needed me there.
 When I showed up, he took me to levels of ecstasy I had never experienced before.
 Our lovemaking is fantastic, but I adore our playtime.
-He has to know that I will not give it up just because he thinks I may not be ready.
+He has to know that I won’t give it up just because he thinks I may not be ready.

 **Can you come here for a moment please? **

-I plug my iPhone into the charger and quickly put it on a jazz station on internet radio.
+I plug my iPhone into the charger and quickly select a jazz station on internet radio.
 I sit it on the night table.
-The level is perfect…not too loud.
+The level is perfect… not too loud.
 I turn off all the lights in the bedroom and except for the one right next to the bed.
 I put the four adjustable straps, the magnificent flogger, and a pink studded blindfold on the bed.
-Sitting in third position, butt on the edge of the bed, head down and hands in my lap, I wait…and wait…and wait.
+Sitting in third position, butt on the edge of the bed, head down and hands in my lap, I wait… and wait… and wait.

-I thought he may have fallen asleep at the pool.
-Right when I was about to rise and throw on a robe, I hear the elevator indicating that his is coming to the master suite.
+At first, I think he may have fallen asleep at the pool.
+Right when I’m about to rise and throw on a robe, I hear the elevator indicating that he’s coming to the master suite.
 My heart starts racing and I have to control my breathing.
-He didn’t come to me immediately…what does that mean?
+He didn’t come to me immediately… what does that mean?

 He walks into the room until his feet are right in front of mine.
 I can hear his breathing over Paul Brown’s melodic guitar.